IPS-Eye-White

 The Bible has one message from Genesis to Revelation- not particularly noteworthy as most books have one theme, or story line.
 However, the Bible's uniformity is extremely remarkable if you consider the following facts....

 b) The Bible has a cast of almost three thousand characters and covers a very large number of subjects...
-Isaiah wrote to warn Israel of God's coming judgment on their sin, The 'weeping prophet' Jeremiah wrote to warn that the Chaldeans would take Judah captive.
+Isaiah wrote to warn Israel of God's coming judgment on their sin, the 'weeping prophet' Jeremiah wrote to warn the nations that the Chaldeans would take Judah captive.
 Daniel, who had earned a place of honor and respect among the Gentiles, wrote of the prophetic visions he had while in exile in Babylon.
 Nehemiah wrote of how the returning captives rebuilt the walls of Jerusalem.
 Matthew wrote to prove to the Jews that Jesus is the Messiah, and Paul wrote addressing problems and encouraging believers in various churches.

 c) It was written under many different circumstances.
 Joshua wrote at the time the Israelites invaded Canaan, David wrote during a time of war, Jeremiah wrote at the terrible time of Israel's downfall, Peter wrote while Israel was under Roman domination.
 But that is not all...